sensei-z/Edit_AAB/README.md

 ## GUI APPLICATION FOR MODIFYING AAB FILE

-A tool which allow you to modify the AAB file

-Requirement - python 3.6+ , java 8 & .Net core framework 4.5+
-Dont use space and any type of symbol in your name  apk , aab , keystore & OutPut folder name <br />
+A tool which allow you to modify the AAB file  <br /> Disable your antivirus and windows defender <br /> Requirement - python 3.6+ , java 8 & .Net core framework 4.5+ <br /> Dont use space and any type of symbol in your name  apk , aab , keystore & OutPut folder name <br />

 **apk to aab**<br />